Free 2-person delivery to UK mainland

 Wine walls are something slightly different to a traditional wine cooler, our refrigerated systems are suitable for home use or for commercial environments.

-With an array of sizes with varying bottle capacities, you can build your wine wall to fit basically any decor and with the modular systems the possibilities are effectively endless.
+With an array of sizes with varying bottle capacities, you can build your wine wall to fit any decor by choosing the frame, lighting options and other finishes - the possibilities are endless.

 A wine cabinet is a freestanding unit designed specifically for the long-term storage of wine, there are two varieties with the main difference being the material they are produced from.